adriangibbons/php-fit-file-analysis/README.md

 A PHP (>= v5.4) class for analysing FIT files created by Garmin GPS devices.

+## Changes from main branch in this repository
+Added some enumeration support up to FIT SDK Version: 21.84.
+However there are several newer FIT features that have not been addressed yet.
+It does fix some of the reported issues on the main branch.
+Added a timeInZones heart rate calculations and some meta data to the hrMetrics method

 [Live demonstration](http://adriangibbons.com/php-fit-file-analysis/demo/) (Right-click and Open in new tab)

 ## Demo Screenshots